CarinaSilva/Curso-Int-NGS/NGS/exercises.md

 **Exercise 6**: Open a terminal.
 Type 'fastqc' and press enter.
 The graphical interface of FastQC should appear.
-Open the file MiSeq_76bp.fastq.gz inside of the folder files.
+Download the file MiSeq_76bp.fastq.gz inside of the folder [files](https://github.com/CarinaSilva/Curso-Int-NGS/tree/master/NGS/Files).
 Look at the different plots you obtained.
-Next, open the file MiSeq_250bp.fastq.gz.
+Next, download the file MiSeq_250bp.fastq.gz.

 **NOTE**: Given the size of fastq files (usually in the order of Gb), they are most frequently compressed as fastq.gz files.
 In fact, most tools (such as FastQC) work directly with fastq.gz to reduce space.